Kakan Math Temple - The faithful Gravity Defying Stones

 Coming from Gwalior, it was a sheer pleasure to surf the Chambal ravines once more, which has changed a lot in last 2 years.
 Excellent roads now are a sheer pleasure to meander.
 Kakanmath is in Bawadipura village, around 3 km. away from Sihoniya in the Morena district.

 Found records indicate that Suhoniya which is now known as Sihoniya was the capital of Kushwahas of the Kachwaha kingdom, established around 11th century.
-One of the king of Kachwaha, Kirtiraj got this "Shiva Temple" built at Sihoniya between 1015 to 1035 A.D.
-This temple is known as "Kakan Math Temple" and is notable for its amazing sculpture; however in ruins now.
+One of the kings of Kachwaha, Kirtiraj got this "Shiva Temple" built at Sihoniya between 1015 to 1035 A.D.
+This temple is known as "Kakan Math Temple" and is notable for its amazing sculpture, however in ruins now.

 It is believed that praying in this temple fulfil all your wishes.
 This temple Kakanmath was built by king KirtiRaj to fulfil the will of his Queen Kakanwati.
-It is 115 ft. high and is built in Khajurho style.
+It is 115 ft. high and is built in Khajurho style of architecture, Nagar Architecture.
 Pyramids have a stark resemblance with the overall structure of this temple...

 My goodness how these stones have been arranged to give the temple its shape.
 It speaks highly of technological acumen available in India in ancient times, perhaps those were the times when our country was known as सोने की चिड़िया, The Golden Bird".
 Modern day engineering practices will surely term this structure as unfeasible.
 It stands on a lofty ornate pitha.
 You can see the huge tomb while entering the nearby area of the temple.
 It is made by joining the huge stones and it seems that the building will fall down any moment.